IDA SUE SCHOOL and Early Intervention are located at 266 Oldman Road, Wooster, Ohio 44691

 IDA SUE SCHOOL SERVICES

-- Early Intervention provides services to children birth to three.
+- Early Intervention provides services to children under the age of three.
 The staff consists of an Early Intervention Specialist, Physical Therapist and Assistant, Occupational Therapist and Speech Therapists.
 The manner in which early intervention services are provided is family-centered and individually designed with the strengths and needs of each family in mind.
 Services are provided in the child’s natural environment utilizing a coaching model as determined by the needs of the child and family through team assessments.

 - School-age classrooms are self-contained rooms staffed by instructors and aides who offer specialized instruction in academics, communication, self-care skills, environmental and community skills, fine arts, physical development, and vocational skills.
 Specialists work together with the classrooms to provide appropriate activities for the students in the areas of PT, OT, Speech, and Physical Education.
 The school has primary, intermediate, and secondary classrooms focusing on students with severe to profound developmental disabilities, severe autism and students with high medical needs, and runs from 8:30 a.m. to 3:00 p.m. daily.